 LifeOmic defines the following four classifications of data:

-Critical data includes data that must be protected due to regulatory requirements, privacy, and/or security sensitivities.
+Critical data must be protected due to regulatory requirements, privacy implications, or security sensitivities.

-Unauthorized disclosure of critical data may result in major disruption to business operations, significant cost, irreparable reputation damage, and/or legal prosecution to the company.
+Unauthorized disclosure of critical data may result in major disruption to business operations, significant cost, irreparable reputation damage, or legal prosecution to the company.

 External disclosure of critical data is strictly prohibited without an approved process and agreement in place.

-- Production secrets, passwords, access keys, certificates, etc.
+- Production secrets, passwords, access keys, private certificates, etc.

 - Production security audit logs, events, and incident data